Become an Arts Advocate!

 Lead a PTA ArtsEd Project to:

-- Host a Reflections Awards program for students: Spark creativity and celebrate participation and achievement in the arts with the whole family.
-Learn how using the PTA Reflections Toolkit.
+- Host a Reflections Awards Program for Students: Spark creativity and celebrate participation and achievement in the arts with the whole family.
+Learn how using the PTA Reflections Tools.

-- Enroll in the National PTA School of Excellence Program (July-Oct): Strengthen family-school partnerships in support of arts education and gain national recognition for excellence in family engagement.
+- Enroll in the National PTA's School of Excellence Program (May 1 - Oct.
+1): Strengthen family-school partnerships in support of arts education and gain national recognition for excellence in family engagement.
 Learn more about National PTA School of Excellence.

 ArtsEd Grant Opportunity